cgwire/kitsu/docs/getting-started-superviseur/README.md

 ## Check your Tasks

-As Supervisor, most of the time, you also have tasks assigned on top of supervising your department.
+As a Supervisor, most of the time, you also have tasks assigned on top of supervising your department.

-So it means splitting your time between your work and supervising your team.
+So, it means splitting your time between your work and supervising your team.

 Let's start with how to check what you have to do.

-When you login into Kitsu, you will notice the button on top of the screen **My Tasks**.
+When you log into Kitsu, you will notice the button on top of the screen **My Tasks**.
 It's direct access to your **to-do list**.
 Per default, it's sorted by priority, so you don't have to think twice about what to do first; it's the one on top of the list.

 On the **My Tasks** page, you can filter the tasks list by **Production**, **Task Type**, **Status**, etc.